The hardest question of all is when to euthanize a pet.

-When you recognize that supportive medical and emotional care for your pet can no longer be provided, we at Compassionate Care support the choice to euthanize- we are here to help during this difficult time.
+When you recognize that supportive medical and emotional care for your pet can no longer be provided, we at Compassionate Care support the choice to euthanize- we are here to work with your Veterinarian during this difficult time.
 After all, providing our loved ones with dignity and peace when they are struggling is the best gift we can give them when they have given us so much.
 Ultimately the quality of life of your pet is paramount in any decision that should be made- the following gives a description of aspects of quality of life to consider.

 Defining “Quality of Life” – by Moira Anderson Allen, M.Ed.

 Whenever one considers the painful choice of euthanasia, it is always advised to take your pet’s “quality of life” into account.
 How can you determine whether a pet is still experiencing a good quality of life — or whether its level of suffering is no longer acceptable?

 That decision is individual to every pet, and every owner.
 Following, however, are some factors to consider when attempting to assess your pet’s quality of life: